Campbellsville University: School of Education

 When Campbellsville College gained university status in 1996, the re-organized governance included one college of Arts and Sciences and five schools, including the School of Education, which oversees the preparation of teachers.
 In the fall of 1996, the School of Education moved its offices into Carter Hall and in 2006 into the new School of Education building.
 The preparation of teachers has expanded to offering graduate education and online education in a wide variety of certifications and advanced roles.
 The university offers programs in Louisville, Somerset, Harrodsburg and Elizabethtown in addition to the main campus.
 The School of Education has been accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Kentucky Education Professional Standards Board (EPSB) in 2007 and 2012 and by the Council of Accreditation of Educator Preparation (CAEP) and EPSB in 2019.

 School of Chiropractic

-As part of the university's commitment to health sciences the School of Chiropractic was added in 2022.
+As part of the university's commitment to health sciences, the School of Chiropractic was added in 2022.
 The Doctor of Chiropractic program is designed to provide graduate students with a comprehensive education in spinal health, musculoskeletal care, and holistic patient management.
-Emphasizing evidence-based practices, the curriculum integrates rigorous academic coursework, hands-on clinical training, and research opportunities.
-With a focus on fostering a culture of care, the school prepares graduates to become compassionate, skilled healthcare providers who contribute to improving community wellness.
-Campbellsville University's School of Chiropractic stands out as one of the few chiropractic programs in the region, reflecting the university's mission to provide innovative and accessible education.
+Campbellsville University's School of Chiropractic stands out as one of the few chiropractic programs in the region.